Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    Bazon's UglifyJS, Sergey Kryzhanovsky's CSSO (CSS Optimizer), WebGrease and Clean-css).
-In addition, you can also install translator-modules that implement the translation of code on intermediate languages (LESS, Sass, SCSS, CoffeeScript, TypeScript and Handlebars).
+In addition, you can also install translator-modules that implement the translation of code on intermediate languages (LESS, Sass, SCSS, CoffeeScript, TypeScript, Mustache (by using Hogan) and Handlebars).
 Apart from this, in the Bundle Transformer there is a third type of modules - postprocessors.
    Postprocessors runs after translators and before minifiers.
-Now available following
-   postprocessors: URL rewriting CSS-postprocessor (included in core) and postprocessor-module based on the Andrey Sitnik's Autoprefixer.
+Now available following postprocessors: URL rewriting CSS-postprocessor (included in core) and postprocessor-module based on the Andrey Sitnik's Autoprefixer.

    This extension will help your web applications successfully pass a most part of the tests in YSlow.